TechnicJelle/BlueMapPlayerPause/README.md

+# This functionality was added in [BlueMap v1.6.2](https://github.com/BlueMap-Minecraft/BlueMap/releases/tag/v1.6.2) so this plugin is now redundant

 # BlueMap Player Pause
 A Minecraft Paper plugin and [BlueMap](https://github.com/BlueMap-Minecraft/BlueMap) addon that pauses the rendering of the map when there are players online.